NazemMahmud/bongo-restaurant/readme.md

 # Building Restaurant API and corresponding test cases

-I have developed this using Laravel 5.8.
+I have developed this using Laravel 5.8 and MySQL.

 ### Prerequisites
 To run this, you need to install,